kessler/node-tableify/README.md

 -------------

 A fork of [tableify](https://github.com/wankdanker/node-tableify).
-All the cli rekated code and dependencies is removed.
+All the cli related code and dependencies were removed.
 Add public methods for generating a complete html document with styling:
 ```js
 var tableify = require('tableify')